Chayandev/fullstack_practice/Angular/notes.md

 ```

 ### Key Features
-- **Reactive**: Signals notify dependent components or computed signals of changes.
+- **Reactive**: Notifies dependent components.
-- **Zone-Less**: Works without zone.js, reducing overhead.
+- **Zone-Less**: Reduces overhead.
-- **Immutable Updates**: Encourages predictable updates via `set` or `update`.
+- **Immutable Updates**: Predictable state changes.

 ### When to Use
-- For reactive state management in components.
+- Reactive state in components.
-- To replace simple observables in performance-critical scenarios.
+- Performance-critical scenarios.
-- To prepare for zone-less Angular.
+- Zone-less Angular preparation.

 ## Effects in Angular
-An **Effect** is a reactive construct that runs side effects when dependent signals change.
-It’s used for tasks like logging, syncing state, or imperative updates.
+An **Effect** runs side effects when dependent signals change, used for logging, syncing, or imperative updates.

 ### What is an Effect?
-- A function that executes automatically when its dependent signals change.
+A function that executes when its dependent signals change, defined via `effect`.
-- Defined using the `effect` function from `@angular/core`.

 ### Syntax
 ```typescript